KietLyanh/Software-Testing-2021-USTH/LyAnhKiet/Exercise-1.5.md

 Exercise 1.5

-Below are four faulty programs.
+**Below are four faulty programs.
 Each includes test inputs that result in failure.
-Answer the following questions about each program.
+Answer the following questions about each program.**<br>

-(a) Explain what is wrong with the given code.
-Describe the fault precisely by proposing a modification to the code.
+**(a) Explain what is wrong with the given code.
+Describe the fault precisely by proposing a modification to the code.**<br>

-(b) If possible, give a test case that does not execute the fault.
-If not, briefly explain why not.
+**(b) If possible, give a test case that does not execute the fault.
+If not, briefly explain why not.**<br>

-(c) If possible, give a test case that executes the fault, but does not result in an error state.
-If not, briefly explain why not.
+**(c) If possible, give a test case that executes the fault, but does not result in an error state.
+If not, briefly explain why not.**<br>

-(d) If possible give a test case that results in an error, but not a failure.
+**(d) If possible give a test case that results in an error, but not a failure.
 If not, briefly explain why not.
-Hint: Don’t forget about the program counter.
+Hint: Don’t forget about the program counter.**<br>

-(e) For the given test case, describe the first error state.
-Be sure to describe the complete state.
+**(e) For the given test case, describe the first error state.
+Be sure to describe the complete state.**<br>

-(f) Implement your repair and verify that the given test now produces the expected output.
-Submit a screen printout or other evidence that your new program works.
+**(f) Implement your repair and verify that the given test now produces the expected output.
+Submit a screen printout or other evidence that your new program works.**<br>

 # Program 1